 Common repetitive motions include typing, knitting, using a jack hammer, hammering nails such as in building a house and rowing a boat for a long distance.
 A fracture in the wrist creates inflammation and can trigger Carpal Tunnel Syndrome.
-Car accidents, sporting accidents, catching ourselves from a fall can also contribute to inflammation of the Carpal Tunnel.
+Car accidents in Brooklyn Park, MN, sporting accidents, and catching ourselves from a fall can also contribute to inflammation of the Carpal Tunnel.
 Pregnancy can also lead to Carpal Tunnel Syndrome as the body is altered from its non-pregnancy state.
 Arthritis, diabetes and hypothyroidism can create inflammation and swelling in the Carpal Tunnel.

 Most Carpal Tunnel syndrome cases are direct result of lack of rest in between repetitive motions which tends to overwork these muscles leading to inflammation.
 Eventually the pressure placed on the median nerve causes nerve pain which can travel up the arm and into the shoulder.
 Symptoms may include pain, numbness and tingling in the wrist, hand and especially the thumb, index and middle finger.
 Other signs of a swollen flexor tendon include visible swelling in the wrist, heat, pain when moving the wrist flexing and extending the wrist or when moving the wrist from side to side.

-First, visit your primary care doctor or chiropractor if you have been in a car accident.
+First, visit your primary care doctor or chiropractor if you have been in a car accident in Brooklyn Park, MN.
 If you have injured your wrist, it is important to have it examined and treated.
 As noted in the last paragraph, if you have a job that require repetitive motion then you need to make sure that you are not exacerbating your traumatic injury.
-Also, give us a call at 763-251-pain to see how we can help.
+Also, contact our office online or give us a call at 763-251-pain to see how we can help.